JennKHanson/Neighborhood-Map-FEND/README.md

   * Type 'npm run build'
   * Type 'serve -s build'
     localhost:5000 should automatically launch in the browser.
 If it doesn't, open [http://localhost:5000](http://localhost:5000) to view the app in the browser.
-* A service worker has been implemented and will work for production build
+* A service worker has been implemented and will work for production build.

 ## API Keys
 Foursquare and Google Maps requires the following API keys: